deephealthproject/eddl/docs/sphinx/source/model/model.rst

 Loads the weights of a model (not the topology).

-.. doxygenfunction:: eddl::load(model m, const string& fname, string format="bin")
+.. doxygenfunction:: eddl::load(model m, const string& fname, const string& format="bin");

 Example: